cihai/cihai/doc/extend.rst

    :language: python

 In addition, view our reference implementation of UNIHAN, which is incorporated as a dataset.
-See :class:`cihai.unihan.Unihan`
+See :class:`cihai.data.unihan.dataset.Unihan`

 .. _issue tracker: https://github.com/cihai/cihai/issues